University of Mississippi: Special programs

 Honors education at the University of Mississippi, consisting of lectures by distinguished academics, began in 1953.
 In 1974, this program became the University Scholars Program, and in 1983, the University Honors Program was created and honors-core courses were offered.
 In 1997, Netscape CEO Jim Barksdale and wife Sally donated $5.4 million to establish the Sally McDonnell Barksdale Honors College (SMBHC), which provides a capstone project—a senior thesis—and endowed scholarships.

 In 1977, the university established its Center for the Study of Southern Culture with funding from the National Endowment for the Humanities, which is housed in the College of Liberal Arts.
 The center provides for interdisciplinary studies of Southern history and culture.
 In 2000, the university established the Trent Lott Leadership Institute, which is named after alumnus and then-US Senate majority leader Trent Lott.
 The institute was funded with large corporate donations from MCI Inc., Lockheed Martin, and other companies.
 In addition to leadership initiatives, the institute offers a BA degree in Public Policy Leadership.

 The Center for Intelligence and Security Studies (CISS) delivers academic programming on intelligence analysis and engages in applied research and consortium building with government, private, and academic partners.
 In 2012, the United States Director of National Intelligence designated CISS as an Intelligence Community Center of Academic Excellence (CAE), becoming one of 29 such college programs in the United States.
 Other special programs include the Haley Barbour Center for Manufacturing Excellence—established jointly by the university and Toyota in 2008— as well as the Arabic Language Flagship Program and the Chinese Language Flagship Program (中文旗舰项目 (中文旗艦項目, Zhōngwén Qíjiàn Xiàngmù)).
 The Croft Institute for International Studies, which was founded in 1998, provides the only international studies undergraduate program in Mississippi.

 The University of Mississippi is a member of the SEC Academic Consortium, which has since been renamed SECU.
 The collaborative initiative was designed to promote research, scholarship, and achievement among the member universities in the Southeastern Conference.
 In 2013, the university participated in the SEC Symposium on renewable energy in Atlanta, Georgia, which was organized and led by the University of Georgia and the UGA Bioenergy Systems Research Institute.

-In 2021, actor Morgan Freeman and Professor Linda Keena donated $1 million to the University of Mississippi to create the Center for Evidence-Based Policing and Reform, which will provide law-enforcement training and seek to improve engagement between law enforcement and communities.
+In 2021, actor Morgan Freeman and Professor Linda Keena donated $1 million to the University of Mississippi to create the Center for Evidence-Based Policing and Reform, which aimed to provide law-enforcement training and seek to improve engagement between law enforcement and communities.